Geoff-Lillis/twiddler-oran-layout/README.md

 - Score each layout by determining how many high value combinations of characters are possible / how complex it is to press the keys
 - Kill off the low scoring layouts, replacing them with mutations of the high scoring layouts
 - Repeat until the top score stops changing for several generations

+Once done I then manually added navigation keys, numbers, function keys and so on in appropriate free spaces.

 ## The Layout